ZigMa: A DiT-style Zigzag Mamba Diffusion Model: Introduction

-On the other hand, State-Space Models~\cite{gu2021efficiently,gupta2022diagonal,gu2022parameterization} have shown great potential for long sequence modeling, competing with transformer-based methods.
+On the other hand, State-Space Models~\cite{gu2021efficiently,gupta2022diagonal,gu2022parameterization} have demonstrated significant potential for long sequence modeling, rivaling transformer-based methods.
+Their biological similarity~\cite{tikochinski2024incremental} and efficient memory state also advocate for the use of the State-Space model over the transformer.
 Several methods~\cite{gu2023mamba,gu2021efficiently,fu2022hungry_h3,smith2022simplified_s4} have been proposed to enhance the robustness~\cite{yu2023robustifying}, scalability~\cite{gu2023mamba}, and efficiency~\cite{gu2021efficiently,gu2021combining} of State-Space Models.
 Among these, a method called Mamba~\cite{gu2023mamba} aims to alleviate these issues through work-efficient parallel scanning and other data-dependent innovations.
 However, the advantage of Mamba lies in 1D sequence modeling, and extending it to 2D images is a challenging question.
 Previous works~\cite{visionmamba,liu2024vmamba} have proposed flattening 2D tokens directly by computer hierarchy such as row-and-column-major order, but this approach neglects \emph{Spatial Continuity}, as shown in Figure~\ref{fig:teaser}.
 Other works~\cite{liu2024swinmamba,umamba} consider various directions in a single Mamba block, but this introduces additional parameters and GPU memory burden.
 In this paper, we aim to emphasize the importance of \emph{Spatial Continuity} in Mamba and propose several intuitive and simple methods to enable the application of Mamba blocks to 2D images by incorporating continuity-based inductive biases in images.
 We also generalize these methods to 3D with spatial-temporal factorization on 3D sequence.

 In the end, Stochastic Interpolant~\cite{albergo2023stochastic} provides a more generalized framework that can uniform various generative models including, Normalizing Flow~\cite{neuralode_chen2018neural}, diffusion model~\cite{sohl2015deep,ho2020denoising,song2021scorebased_sde}, Flow matching~\cite{lipman2022flow,rectifiedflow_iclr23,albergo2022building}, and Schrödinger Bridge~\cite{liu2022deep_gdsb}.
 Previously, some works~\cite{ma2024sit} explore the Stochastic Interpolant on relatively small resolutions, e.g., $256\times 256$, $512\times 512$.
 In this work, we aim to explore it in further more complex scenarios e.g., $1024 \times 1024$ resolution and even in videos.